gameblabla/copyright_infringement_ports/README.md

 =============

 - TI 82/83/84
-- BK Electronika (Might as well piss off Russia on their own ground !)
 - Tatung Einstein (WIP, on hold right now due to technical issues)
 - Grundy NewBrain
 - NES (Very unfamiliar with that one...)